Programmingrelated1999/Programmingrelated1999/README.md

 ## About Me
 -------------------------------------------------------

-:notebook_with_decorative_cover:	I am currently learning various topics on web development from a free online course offered by The University of Helsinki called [fullstackopen](https://fullstackopen.com/en/).
+:notebook_with_decorative_cover: Currently learning & Want to learn next: I am currently learning various topics on web development from a free online course offered by The University of Helsinki called [fullstackopen](https://fullstackopen.com/en/).

+:computer: Currently working on: I am currently working on my personal porfolio.
+I also have another project to work on a MERN app using GraphQL.

+:envelope: Contact info: programmingrelated1999@gmail.com

+:adult: Pronouns: he/his

+:world_map: Bullet points of technology interests: Docker/AWS

+:full_moon_with_face: Fun fact: I actually like rain.